gjtorikian/html-proofer/README.md

 htmlproofer --extension .html.erb ./out
 ```

+Use `htmlproofer --help` to see all command line options, or [take a peek here](https://github.com/gjtorikian/html-proofer/blob/master/bin/htmlproofer).

 #### Special cases for the command-line

 For options which require an array of input, surrounded the value with quotes, and don't use